Tinformant/Leet/System Design/Cloud/README.md

 * Many small files are a problem since each one requires accesses to the master

 ### GFS’s Master server (Directory structure location of file data on chunk) fault tolerance approach
-* Replicate master on several machines
+* Replicate master on several machines; any replica can take over if primary Master fails
-* Checkpoint master state periodically
+* How to keep mappings on replica consistent: primary master periodically checkpoints mappings with replicas
 * Use journaling to preserve operations committed before checkpoints

 ## Concurrency